Azure-Samples/azure-python-labs/7-azure-pipelines-ci/README.md

 ## 2. Add the Azure Pipelines app to this repository

-Enable Azure Pipelines for thie repository by adding the GitHub app from the GitHub Marketplace.
+Enable Azure Pipelines for the repository by adding the GitHub app from the GitHub Marketplace.

 * Open the GitHub Marketplace by clicking on Marketplace in the banner at the top of the GitHub page.